FARES99O0/Phoenix/README.md

-this is the work place of the proud member of the HPS : Ren
+this is the work place of the proud member of the KGS : Ren